Investors

 Corporate Secretary

-2. Advise the Board of Commissioners and Directors and provide recommendations to ensure compliance with capital market laws and regulations;
+1. Advise the Board of Commissioners and Board of Directors and provide recommendation to ensure compliance with the capital market laws and regulations.

 Natalie Lie